Ahmed-Atmani/sChemeInterpreter/README.md

 ## Things to think about
+1. Ability to interpret a file instead of REPL
-1. How will the garbage collection be implemented? (will it even have GC? or C-like manual memory management))
+1. How will the garbage collection be implemented? (will it even have GC? or C-like manual memory management)
 1. Poiners
 1. Macro's